shabbyrobe/cachet/README.rst

 This works best when the fastest backend has the highest priority (earlier in the list).

 Values are set in all caches in reverse priority order.

+Iteration support: whatever is supported by the lowest priority cache

 .. code-block:: php